IoT-gamer/flutter_dinov3_one_shot_demo/README.md

     3. Tap the **Stop** icon to pause the segmentation process.

+4. Adjust Segmentation Sensitivity
+    1. Tap the Tune icon (Tuning icon) in the top-right corner of the app bar to show or hide the sensitivity slider.

+    2. Drag the slider to adjust the similarity threshold in real-time.
+A higher value makes the segmentation stricter, while a lower value is more lenient.

 4. Filter for Largest Area
     1. While segmentation is active, you may see multiple disconnected areas highlighted.